hyscale/hyscale/docs/hyscale-commands-reference.md

 #### Description

 To get the stdout logs of the deployed service, use "get service logs" command.
 The command requires service name, Kubernetes namespace and application name as inputs.
 The command can tail the logs with the specified number of lines using -t and -l options to the command.
+In case of more than 1 replicas, user will be asked to select the replica for which he wants to see the logs.

 ## undeploy service